 - Explanation of how the debt was calculated

 - Evidence that the debt is within the State’s applicable statute of limitation

-- Name of collection agency or owner of debt, if applicable
+- Name of a collection agency or owner of the debt, if applicable

 - Completed and executed agreement, including signature pages, for the debt